Skip to content

 This exists because SEPs require coordinated edits across three trees (seps/, spec/, conformance/).
 The track encodes the order, the dependencies, and the user check-in points so neither author nor agent can short-circuit them.

 The MCP server is the underlying tool surface.
-The Claude Code plugin layers advisory hooks on top — nudging the agent toward sightmap_update_view instead of raw Write/Edit, and validating any direct edit that slips through.
+The Claude Code plugin layers skills and advisory hooks on top — /sightmap:bootstrap drives the proposal workflow, /sightmap:reflect nudges when source files with data-sightmap markers have been edited, and the PostToolUse audit hook surfaces cross-file inconsistencies after any MCP write.
 Run both together for the smoothest experience; either one alone works, with predictable trade-offs.